 So, we have a situation where managers who made a career by optimizing and improving efficiency in the core business, a.k.a. exploitation engine, and who have been socialized with the bastardized Drucker mantra “what gets measured, gets managed”, now will evaluate the work of exploration teams.
 If we as consultants don’t provide decision-makers with metrics and evaluation criteria better than those core business KPIs they know from the past, we will have failed to best help teams deliver their impact.

 Faced with this reality in client work and inspired by thoughtful articles by Dan Toma, Esther Gons, and Tristan Kromer on innovation accounting, I had decided for some time to write a small series of blog articles on the topic.
-Fortunately, at the end of 2020, one of our customers approached us to collect suitable design thinking KPIs for an internal report, and I can now use the results of the working document created for this purpose.
+Fortunately, at the end of 2020, the GIZ approached us to collect suitable design thinking KPIs for an internal report, and I can now use the results of the working document created for this purpose.
 It is my preliminary attempt to illuminate the broad topic of “Innovation Accounting” once specifically with a design thinking filter.
 Let’s go.

 The levels on which design thinking can be measured